pdehaye/pdehaye.github.io/posts/security-theater-in-airports-and-academia.rst

     We see all the platforms now really starting to talk about the social aspects [..] of learning, which come from the other theories.

-    -- *The Zuckerberg-wannabe of the higher education world*, aka the *Chief-Academic-Strategist-formerly-known-as-an-academic* aka Vivek Goel.
+    -- *The Zuckerberg-wannabe of the higher education world*, aka the *Chief-Academic-Strategist-formerly-known-as-an-academic* aka Vivek Goel

 Don't worry, the nickname is based on `actual data <http://youtu.be/PCV5xBPoxnE?t=4m47s>`_.